bhcodelink1/obsidian-remarkdoc/README.md

 x add default css to repo
-x add code to load default css if not in settings x show what a default template might look like in readme double check google doc export test image export for docx test image export for pdf
+x add code to load default css if not in settings x show what a default template might look like in readme x double check google doc export x test image export for docx x test image export for pdf change sample css to have top level vars for font/spacing/etc create a sample css for gdoc and pdf